x0backslash0x/infra-as-code/roles/createuser/README.md

 --------------

 - username: name of the user to be created
-- userpass: sha-512 hashed password of the user to be created
+- userpass: sha-512 hashed password of the user to be createdµ
+- ansible_facts.os_family: conditional check for setting group name

 Dependencies
 ------------